xiix0/scam/README.md

-Your boss climbed the corporate ladder, wrong by wrong.
+Your mode of life will be changed for the better because of new developments.